-Three point lighting is one of the oldest lighting technique used in shooting video.
+Three point lighting technique is one of the oldest lighting technique used in shooting video.
 It plays a very important role if you yearn for a well-lit video.

 This can provide a remarkable and dynamic image of your subject where it can be seen with more dimensions, giving you more control over shadows.
 It works great to create a studio type light and is most preferred for many 3D scenes.